slowrunner/Carl/Projects/EasyPiCamSensor/README.md

 Other Requirements:
 - GoPiGo3 for some example programs
 - (Sensor does not require GoPiGo3)
-- Not thread-safe (camera does not allow multiple streams)
+- Not mulit-processing-safe (camera does not allow multiple streams)

 Note:  The tgz contains a version of easygopigo3.py with a working steer(lft_pct,rt_pct) method
 - For use with the Braitenberg Vehicle examples